Honest comparison

 When does Ray ship?

-Order Ray — $199Ships in August · Lifetime warranty · Fully refundable
+Order Ray — $199Ships in September 2026 · Hardware warranty · Fully refundable